Contact Us

 WhatsApp Us +65 8699 8821

-How Can Singapore Use Agritech for Farms in Southeast Asia?
+Agritech Singapore: How It Can Help Farms in Southeast Asia

-How Can Singapore Use Agritech for Farms in Southeast Asia?
+Agritech Singapore: How It Can Help Farms in Southeast Asia

-When you think of agriculture, Singapore probably doesn’t spring to mind.
-For starters, the city-state is 100% urban, imports 90% of its food supply, and brings up to 250 million gallons of water a day.
+When you think of agriculture, Singapore probably does not spring to mind.
+For starters, the city-state is 100% urban which imports 90% of its food supply, and brings up to 250 million gallons of water a day.

-Singapore is also a country of curious contradictions, so these facts won’t stop the city-state from attempting to become the powerhouse of Southeast Asia’s agricultural sector.
-We’re not talking about Singapore’s innovative skyscraper farms either.
+Singapore is also a country of curious contradictions, so these facts would not stop the city-state from becoming the powerhouse of Southeast Asia’s agricultural sector.

-It is working hard to become a regional agritech hub for Southeast Asia’s 71 million farms as they undergo something Singapore is quite familiar with — rapid digital transformation.
+It is working hard to become a regional agritech hub for Southeast Asia’s 71 million farms as they undergo rapid digital transformation which is why it is beneficial to incorporate your own agritech startup.

 What Does Agritech Mean?